serokell/importify/README.md

 packages.
 Make sure to re-run `importify cache` if you change the list of exported functions and types in your project modules.
 Cache is built incrementally; it builds dependencies only once.
-But if you add dependencies or use other versions of them (for instance, because of bumping stack lts) you need to run `importify cache` again.
+But if you add dependencies or use other versions of them
+(for instance, bumping stack lts) you need to run `importify cache` again.
 You can always perform `rm -rf .importify` before caching if you face any troubles.